odoo/documentation/content/developer/howtos/website_themes/layout.rst

    * - /
      - Selects from the root node.
    * - //
-     - Selects nodes in the document from the current node that matches the selection no matter where they are.
+     - Selects nodes in the document from the current node that match the selection no matter where they are.

 .. list-table::
    :header-rows: 1